 Have you ever pulled a dead plant out of the ground to find a dry, chalky root ball and thought, "Geez, how'd that happen?
 I watered the heck of it!"
 Well, there's a simple solution.

 When you're about to plant, make sure the plant's root ball and surrounding soil are well-saturated.
+This is especially important when planting in hot weather and/or when it's been a while since it rained.
 And here's why: if you install a plant with a dry root ball, you can water it all you want, but water will never pass from the surrounding soil into the root ball.
 The soil in the root ball is hydrophobic; repelling water versus absorbing it, and the plant dies of thirst.

 Here's how to avoid this problem: